14 Comparing quantitative data between individuals

 A boxplot is a picture of the quantiles (Sect.
 11.7.3) for each group, drawn together on the same plot (and so are sometimes called parallel boxplots or side-by-side boxplots).
 Any number of groups can be compared using a boxplot.

-The distribution for each group is summarised by five numbers: the minimum value; the first quartieel (\(Q_1\)); the median (\(Q_2\)); the third quartile (\(Q_3\)); and the maximum value.
+The distribution for each group is summarised by five numbers: the minimum value; the first quartile (\(Q_1\)); the median (\(Q_2\)); the third quartile (\(Q_3\)); and the maximum value.
 Outliers, identified using the IQR rule (Sect.
 11.8.2), are usually shown too.
-The values of \(Q_1\), the medians, and \(Q_3\) can be used to compare the distributions.
+The values of \(Q_1\), the median, and \(Q_3\) for each group can be used to compare the distributions.
 Different software may use different rules for computing quartiles, and hence may produce slightly different boxplots.

 The axis displaying these five numbers need not start from zero, since the distance from the axis to the these numbers do not visually imply any quantity of interest.
 Rather, the boxes display the values of these five numbers for each group relative to each other, which is of interest.

-Boxplots summarise data with only five numbers, so detail of the distributions are lost.
+Boxplots summarise data with only five numbers (and are sometimes called the five-number summary), so details of the distributions are lost.
 For this reason, boxplots are excellent for comparing distributions, but histograms are better for displaying the distribution of a single quantitative variable.

 A boxplot for the chest-beating data.

-The boxplots are explained in Fig. 15.4.
+The detail of the boxplots are explained in Fig. 14.4.
 Firstly, focus on just the boxplot for the younger gorillas (i.e., the left box).
 Boxplots have five horizontal lines; from the top to the bottom of the plot:

 Explaining the boxplots for the chest-beating data.

-The box for the older gorillas is slightly different (Fig. 15.3, right box): one observation is identified with a point, above the top line.
-Computer software has identified this observation as a potential (large) extreme outlier using the IQR rule (Sect.
+The box for the older gorillas is slightly different (Fig. 14.3, right box): one observation is identified with a point, above the top line.
+Computer software identifies this observation as an extreme outlier using the IQR rule (Sect.
 11.8.2), and has plotted this point separately.

 The values of \(Q_1\), the median and \(Q_3\) are all substantially larger for the younger gorillas, suggesting that younger gorillas have, in general, faster chest-beating rates.